 Foreign Trade Zone (FTZ) 124

-FTZ 124 ranks #2 in merchandise received and #3 in merchandise exported!
+FTZ 124 ranks #2 in merchandise received

 Created in the 1930s by the U.S. government, an FTZ is an area within the United States, in or near a U.S. Customs port of entry, where foreign and domestic merchandise is considered to be outside the country.
 Certain types of merchandise can be imported into a Zone without paying import duties.
 Customs duties and excise taxes are due when the merchandise is transferred from the FTZ for U.S. consumption.
 If the merchandise is re-exported, then no duties or taxes are paid on those items.